papr8ka/-lwjgl-basics-wiki/Normal-Mapping-in-2D.md

 ![Rock](https://raw.github.com/mattdesl/lwjgl-basics/master/test/res/rock.png)
 ![RockN](https://raw.github.com/mattdesl/lwjgl-basics/master/test/res/rock_n.png)

-Our example adjusts the `LightPos.xy` based on the mouse position (normalized to resolution), and change `LightPos.z` (depth) based on the mouse wheel (click to reset light Z).
+Our example adjusts the `LightPos.xy` based on the mouse position (normalized to resolution), and `LightPos.z` (depth) based on the mouse wheel (click to reset light Z).
 With certain coordinate systems, like LibGDX, you may need to flip the Y value.

 Below is our rendering code.
 Like in [Lesson 4](ShaderLesson4), we will use multiple texture units when rendering.
 ```java